petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-clustering-for-the-liferay-service.md

     lcp deploy --project=[project-name] --environment=prd
     ```

 The Liferay service restarts with clustering enabled and the `scale` variable initialized.
-However, the scale is still set to only one node.
+However, the scale is still set to one node only.
 Continue to update the scale to the desired two nodes.

 ## Update the Clustering Scale